Changsha

 Changsha stinky tofu is the dish the city built a global reputation on.

-Tofu cubes are brined for weeks in a fermented liquor of preserved vegetables, shiitake and dried shrimp until they turn the mahogany-black colour that sets the local style apart from Shaoxing's.
-The cubes deep-fry to a crisp shell with a custardy middle, then are finished with chilli oil, garlic-leek sauce and cilantro: pungent fermented funk on top, far less alarming on the tongue than at the nose.
+Tofu cubes are brined for weeks in a fermented liquor of preserved vegetables, shiitake and dried shrimp until they turn the mahogany-black that sets the local style apart from Shaoxing's.
+The cubes deep-fry to a crisp shell and custardy middle, finished with chilli oil, garlic-leek sauce and cilantro: pungent at the nose, far gentler on the tongue.

-We seat you at a respected old stall in the Wuyi Square lane network where the brine pot is still poured the old way.
-Your guide orders both the classic black version and the lighter sauce-on-the-side option so a first-timer reads the dish in two registers.
-Skewers come in small rounds so each one arrives fresh from the fryer.
+We seat you at a respected old stall in the Wuyi Square lanes where the brine pot is still poured the old way.
+Your guide orders both the classic black version and a lighter sauce-on-the-side option, with skewers in small rounds so each one lands fresh from the fryer.

 Sugar-oil rice cakes(Tang You Ba Ba)